Last Updated on August 24, 2023

 The National Soaring Museum in the Finger Lakes

-Nevertheless, I made good use of my time by visiting the adjacent National Soaring Museum that contains dozens of gliders – some historic, some sporty – but all beautiful in their unique designs.
+I was dismayed to learn, however, that it was too windy to launch a glider despite the clear skies.
+The wind was gusting at 20–30 mph.
+Nevertheless, I made good use of my time by visiting the adjacent National Soaring Museum, which contains dozens of gliders—some historic, some sporty—but all beautiful in their unique designs.

 On to Mark Twain Country

-Leaving the Soaring Museum I continued on to Elmira College, about a 20-minute drive away, to visit its Center for Mark Twain Studies and view the actual small woodland study in which Twain penned many of his most famous works.
+Leaving the Soaring Museum, I continued to Elmira College, about a 20-minute drive away, to visit its Center for Mark Twain Studies and view the small woodland study where Twain penned many of his most famous works.
+The study was transported to the college from nearby Quarry Farm, where Twain and his family spent most of their summers.

 The Arnot Museum in Elmira

-What makes this museum so special is that it houses the collection of the affluent Arnot family in their 1833 neoclassical mansion, some of it as originally displayed.
+This museum is special because it houses the collection of the affluent Arnot family in their 1833 neoclassical mansion, some of which were originally displayed.
+The collection contains 17th—to 19th-century European paintings, 19th—and 20th-century American art, and a small collection of Asian and Egyptian artifacts.

-Its collection is so stunning it was described by one publication as “arguably the best small-town art museum in America.”
+Its collection is so stunning that it was described by one publication as “arguably the best small-town art museum in America.”
 You may well agree.

 You may also enjoy: 10 Really Interesting American Small Museums / Literary Landmarks: Inside the Homes of Famous Writers / A Winter Weekend Getaway to Vermont